 In order to become a licensed pharmacist in Canada, you need:

 - A bachelor's or doctor of pharmacy degree from one of 10 Canadian universities

-- To complete a national board examination through the Pharmacy Examining Board of Canada (PEBC) (with the exception of Québec) 1
+- To complete a national board examination through the Pharmacy Examining Board of Canada (PEBC) (except Québec)

 - Practical experience through an apprenticeship/internship program